 Much research has been done into the impact of diet on kids' behavior, especially the role of artificial colors, flavors and sweeteners that are used to make food look and taste more appealing.
 Fast food, as well as packaged treats (including chips, cookies, cakes and sodas), are particularly high in these additives as food loses palatability when it is processed.

 According to NutritionFacts.org (2014), the consumption of processed foods in the US has increased five-fold in the last 50 years.
 With over 15 million pounds of artificial dyes being used in food, drugs, and cosmetics every year, Americans are now consuming more additives than ever before.

 Other studies showed these effects to be dose-dependent (Feingold Association of the United States, n.d.), so the more additives kids consume, the worse their symptoms become.
-In his 1974 book, Why Your Child Is Hyperactive, Dr. Benjamin Feingold detailed his findings relating to additives and symptoms of attention deficit disorder.
+In his 1974 book, Why Your Child Is Hyperactive, Dr. Benjamin Feingold detailed his findings relating to additives and their effects on cognitive function.

 Feingold began his research focusing on one group of compounds called salicylates but eventually developed a diet plan that eliminates all artificial additives, including those found in medications and personal care products.
-This diet is now known as the Feingold diet, and a great deal of anecdotal evidence exists to show its efficacy in children with behavioral disorders such as ADHD (Feingold, 1974).
+This diet is now known as the Feingold diet.

 - Autolyzed yeast

 - Sodium and calcium caseinate